-Call The Law Offices of Prosper Shaked today if you were involved in an Uber or Lyft accident in South Florida.
+Call Prosper Shaked Accident Injury Attorneys PA today if you were involved in an Uber or Lyft accident in South Florida.
 Our Bay Harbor Islands Uber and Lyft car accident lawyer, Prosper Shaked, may be able to take your case and fight to get you the compensation you need for injuries and medical expenses.
 For your free legal consultation, call our law offices today at (305) 694-2676.

 Whom to Sue for an Uber or Lyft Accident